enomsg/vim-haskellConcealPlus/README.md

 ### Known Issues and Hints:

+- Concealing may seriously mess up indentation.
+By default the bundle tries to preserve spaces for commonly troublesome symbols (e.g. ->, <- and => arrows).
+But to be sure about indentation, you still have to see the non-concealed code. *set conceallevel=0* might be handy in these cases.

-- *let concealcursor=nciv* seem to not play well with Vim matchparen feature (which is enabled by default).
+- *set concealcursor=nciv* seem to not play well with Vim matchparen feature (which is enabled by default).
 You can either disable concealing under the cursor, or disable matchparen by adding *let loaded_matchparen=1* at the very top of your *~/.vimrc*.

-- With *let concealcursor=nciv* navigation through concealed parts of code might be somewhat irritating because the cursor behaves a bit differently.
+- With *set concealcursor=nciv* navigation through concealed parts of code might be somewhat irritating because the cursor behaves a bit differently.
 It becomes less of an issue if you are used to Vim's *w/b* commands (word forward/backward).
-You can also try *let concealcursor=ncv* instead.
+You can also try *set concealcursor=ncv* instead.

 - Finding proper fonts might be a pain.
 Most of modern, so called